Ria Formosa

 Conservation And Sustainability

 The barrier island dynamics require ongoing monitoring and occasional intervention as natural sediment processes threaten to close inlets critical for lagoon water exchange.
-Seagrass meadow conservation protects nursery habitat essential for commercial fish stocks.
-Water quality management addresses urban and agricultural runoff entering the lagoon.
+Seagrass meadow conservation protects nursery habitat for commercial fish stocks and the two seahorse species now subject to active captive-breeding and reintroduction programmes coordinated by the University of Algarve.
+[1] Water quality management addresses urban and agricultural runoff entering the lagoon.
 Sustainable shellfish aquaculture balances economic productivity with environmental carrying capacity.
 Nesting bird protection on barrier islands involves seasonal access restrictions for little tern and Kentish plover colonies.
 Salt pan maintenance for conservation purposes supports specialised bird communities.
 Invasive species management addresses alien species including the Atlantic blue crab.
 Tourism pressure management on barrier island beaches prevents habitat degradation.

 Visitor Ratings